FGalvao77/data-science-projects/README.md

 - good writing and,
 - disciplined and organized.

-I am currently in the middle of the higher education course in Data Science at UNICID (University of the City of São Paulo) of the Cruzeiro do Sul group - EAD.
+Complete training in a Higher Course in Data Science Technology by UNICID (University of the City of São Paulo - Cruzeiro do Sul group).

+And doing postgraduate studies in Artificial Intelligence and Machine Learning at the same institution.

-**Background in:** Python and Machine Learning.
+**Background in:** Python language and Machine Learning applications.

 **Link:**